-But our inner child, as well as being tuned to our emotional needs, is beneficial to us in other ways.
+But as well as it helps us being tuned to our emotional needs, it is beneficial to us in other ways too.

 Writer Julia Cameron tells us: “The part of us that creates is childlike.
 It is filled with awe, alert to new experiences, and mesmerized by the sensory wonders of our environment”, encouraging us to return to this childhood wonder.

 Stopping and staring at stars, lights at a fairground, standing barefoot in the grass with nothing more important to do.
 This part of us inspires and nurtures creativity and impulse, unhindered by social regulations or expectations.
-Children are full of inspiration and creativity, so unlocking into this part of you, this curiosity, can improve your own creativity as an adult.
+Children are full of inspiration and creativity, so unlocking your inner child, can improve your own creativity as an adult.